mikebocek/scientific-marginalia/content/vectors.rst

 .. math ::
      (\mathbf{u} \wedge \mathbf{v}) \wedge \mathbf{w} = \mathbf{u} \wedge (\mathbf{v} \wedge \mathbf{w})

 Maybe surprisingly though - the wedge product is *not* commutative.
 In fact, we can be even more specific - if we reverse the order of the two vectors, we get the negative version of the area.
-In mathematical language we say that the wedge product is *anticommutitive* - meaning that if we reverse the order, we get the negative version.
+In mathematical language we say that the wedge product is *anticommutitive*.

 .. math::

     \mathbf{u} \wedge \mathbf{v} = -\mathbf{v} \wedge \mathbf{u}

 Another interesting thing about this equation is that it immediately implies that :math:`\mathbf{v} \wedge \mathbf{v} = 0`, and :math:`\mathbf{v} \wedge -\mathbf{v} = 0` for any vector (can you see why?)

+One more thing - how do we decide what is "negative" area and what is "positive?"
+The rule that we follow is called the "right-hand" rule.
+What you can do is the fingers on your right hand in the direction of the first vector (:math:`\mathbf{u}`), and then curl them in the direction of the second vector (:math:`\mathbf{v}`).
+If your thumb points up, then the area is positive.
+If it points down, the area is negative.

+So what sort of object is :math:`\mathbf{u} \wedge \mathbf{v}`?
+Because it represents a sort of "oriented area" created out of two vectors, it's typically called a *bivector*.
+Similarly, the result of :math:`\mathbf{u} \wedge \mathbf{v}) \wedge \mathbf{w}` is a 3D volume, which we call a *trivector*.

 A quick example calculation
 ---------------------------